Big-null/Life-is-Possible-Apps-workshop/README.md

 # Life is Possible - Apps workshop

-Welcome all!
+Welcome all to Life is Possible - Apps workshop!

-# Reading materials
+## Reading materials

-All the latest lecture references will be in: https://reemo.gitbook.io/life-is-possible-web-apps-workshop-sheng-ming-jiao-yu-shou-ji-cheng-shi-gong-zuo-fang/
+All the latest lecture references will be in:
+https://reemo.gitbook.io/life-is-possible-web-apps-workshop-sheng-ming-jiao-yu-shou-ji-cheng-shi-gong-zuo-fang/

-# Schedule
+## Schedule

 Period: 1400 - 1600 each Saturday